Kinlough, County Leitrim

 Accommodation & Dining

 A range of bed‑and‑breakfasts and guest houses provide comfortable, family‑run lodging.
 Many hosts offer homemade breakfasts featuring local produce.
-Dining options include traditional Irish pubs, cafés serving hearty stews, and take‑aways that showcase regional seafood and farm‑fresh ingredients.
+Dining options include The Village Inn, cafés serving hearty stews, and take‑aways that showcase regional seafood and farm‑fresh ingredients.

 Accessibility